gromitski/streamlined-dev-tools/docs/tools/accessibility/lighthouse.md

 # Lighthouse Accessibility Audit Tool

 ## Overview
 A Stream Deck-optimized tool that runs Lighthouse audits on web pages using the official Lighthouse CLI.
-It can take a URL from the command line or automatically grab it from your clipboard, making it perfect for quick accessibility checks while browsing.
+It can take a URL from the active browser window, command line, or clipboard, making it perfect for quick accessibility checks while browsing.

 ## Requirements
 - Python 3.8 or higher